-If you’re doing a presale, you can allocate up to 10% of the collection to yourself, and up to 10 to the Async team to potentially use as giveaways.
+You can allocate up to 10% of the collection to yourself, and up to 10 to the Async team to potentially use as giveaways.
 Enter how many Editions you will allocate.
 Next, request your blueprintID from the Async team and make a note of it, alongside the quantity of allocation as you’ll need these numbers later.
 You are able to mint your allocated editions either during the Presale or during the Public Sale as allocation mints can happen at any time.
 These editions can be minted by your address for free (excluding gas fees).

 During the presale

 Optional: Mint your allocation to use for giveaways and contests.
 You will need to do this on Etherscan using the following instructions: